 These easy-to-make vegan bars are perfect for re-energizing during busy days.
 They’re packed with protein thanks to almonds, hemp seeds and protein powder.
-And who doesn’t love a bar that requires zero baking?!
+Who doesn’t love a bar that requires zero baking?!

-Perfect as an after-school snack for the kiddos or just as an easy way to eat more nutrient-rich salmon, these sticks get coated in seasoned almond meal and baked for a healthy protein snack that takes just minutes to prepare.
+Perfect as an after-school snack for the children or just as an easy way to eat more nutrient-rich salmon, these sticks get coated in seasoned gluten-free breadcrumbs and baked for a healthy protein snack that takes just minutes to prepare.

 This pizza packs a double-whammy of protein thanks to the gelatin in the crust and the shredded chicken topping.
-This pizza makes a great mid-afternoon snack that can be reheated — and it’s a great way to use up extra chicken, too!
+It makes a great mid-afternoon snack that can be reheated — and it’s a great way to use up extra chicken, too!

-Not only are chia seeds full of protein, they’re also loaded in omega-3 fatty acids, fiber and antioxidants.
-How to eat chia seeds?
+Not only are chia seeds full of protein, but they’re also loaded in omega-3 fatty acids, fiber and antioxidants.
+Wondering how to eat chia seeds?
 Get the benefits of these powerful little seeds in this easy, four-ingredient pudding.

 Up the ante on your normal hummus recipe with this black bean-based version.
 This spicy version is a welcome change from the usual chickpea-based recipes — it’s so easy to whip up, you’ll never buy hummus at the store again.